zlatanvasovic/hackwork/README.md

 Hi and welcome to **nginZ**.
 It's powerful web framework.

-The framework is built with the **web technologies** and **love**.
+The framework is built with the **web technologies** and &hearts;.
 Code is always ready for modern browsers, without purpose for older ones.

 Licensed under the terms of the MIT license.